McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

   The [`attachments` shortcode]({{% relref "shortcodes/attachments" %}}) has compatiblity issues with newer Hugo versions.
 You must switch to leaf bundles or are locked to Hugo < `0.112.0` for now.

   It is [planned to refactor](https://github.com/McShelby/hugo-theme-relearn/issues/22) the `attchments` shortcode in the future.
 This will make it possible to use the shortcode in branch bundles again but not in simple pages anymore.
-Sadly this most likely will come with a breaking change which requires you to make changes to your project.
+This will most likely come with a breaking change.

 - {{% badge style="note" title=" " %}}Change{{% /badge %}} The [`tabs` shortcode]({{% relref "shortcodes/tabs" %}}) has changed behavior if you haven't set the `groupid` parameter.